It is true that the sea ice has a higher reflecting ability. It happens because ice and snow have higher albedo.

 The Arctic sea ice has a warming and not a cooling effect on the Global Energy Balance.
 It is a negative feedback.

-The melting Arctic sea ice slows down the Global Warming trend.
+The melting Arctic sea ice, by opening the waters, slows down the Global Warming trend.
 This process appears to be a negative feedback.

 The LIA was a long negative feedback response period.
 The general trend was then and is now a continuous orbital forced global warming.